joelouthan/Theologicus/src/confession-1689/1689-08-4-the-cross-of-christ.md

 ## The Text

->1 John 4:10 (ESV) In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
+>1 John 4:9–16 (CSB) God’s love was revealed among us in this way: God sent his one and only Son into the world so that we might live through him.
+Love consists in this: not that we loved God, but that he loved us and sent his Son to be the atoning sacrifice for our sins.
+Dear friends, if God loved us in this way, we also must love one another.
+No one has ever seen God.
+If we love one another, God remains in us and his love is made complete in us.
+This is how we know that we remain in him and he in us: He has given us of his Spirit.
+And we have seen and we testify that the Father has sent his Son as the world’s Savior.
+Whoever confesses that Jesus is the Son of God—God remains in him and he in God.
+And we have come to know and to believe the love that God has for us.
+God is love, and the one who remains in love remains in God, and God remains in him.

 ## The Chapter